chrisdev/chrisdev.github.com/content/setup-your-mac-for-python-development.rst

     export WORKON_HOME=$HOME/virtualenvs
     source /usr/local/bin/virtualenvwrapper.sh

-Restart you terminal or type the following in the terminal window
+Restart your terminal or type the following in the terminal window

 .. code-block:: sh